codewithAkram-ui/library-management/README.md

 ## Features

   * Web Application built on the combination of React, Firebase Firestore API, and Firebase Authentication API, hosted on Firebase.
+  * Login using email and password or google sign in.
   * Session maintained throughout application.
   * Home page displaying books using pagination.
   * Cart implemented using redux.